-- Ensure that you have correctly configured the flow exporter to send flows to the server for each of the monitored interfaces.
-To list all interfaces that send flows, go to Reports " Tools " Flow Collectors " Flow Tops, select any Flow Sensor interface, set Output to Debug, set Top Type to Any Interface and generate the top for the last 10 minutes.
-The column In/Out_If lists the SNMP index of every interface that exports flows, even if it was not configured as a monitored interface in the Flow Sensor configuration. - ✓ If you see statistics for only one traffic direction (inbound or outbound), go to Reports " Tools " Flow Collectors " Flow Records, and generate a listing for the last 10 minutes.
+Ensure that you have correctly configured the flow exporter to send flows to the server for each of the monitored interfaces.
+To list all interfaces that send flows, go to Reports " Tools " Flow Collectors " Flow Tops, select the Flow Sensor, set Output to Debug, set Top Type to Any Interface and generate the top for the last 10 minutes.
+The In/Out\If column shows the SNMP index of every interface that exports flows, whether or not it was configured as a monitored interface in the Flow Sensor configuration.

+- If you see statistics for only one traffic direction (inbound or outbound), go to Reports " Tools " Flow Collectors " Flow Records, and generate a listing for the last 10 minutes.
 If all your IPs are listed in a single column, check the flow exporter's configuration and feature list.
-Not all devices can export flows in both directions (e.g. some Brocade equipment generates only inbound sFlow) or with the same interface SNMP index. - The traffic readings of the Flow Sensor may differ from the SNMP Sensor or from other SNMP-based monitoring tools.
+Not all devices can export flows in both directions (e.g. some Brocade equipment generates only inbound sFlow) or with the same interface SNMP index. - ✓ The traffic readings of the Flow Sensor may differ from the SNMP Sensor or from other SNMP-based monitoring tools.
 Flow Sensor counts In/Out traffic as traffic entering/exiting the IP Zone (when IP Validation is enabled), unlike SNMP tools that count In/Out traffic as traffic entering/exiting the interface.
-You can double-check the traffic readings of a Flow Sensor by configuring an SNMP Sensor that monitors the same flow exporter (page 34). - If the Flow Sensor does not show the correct statistics after upgrading the router's firmware, the SNMP index of the interfaces may have changed.
-In this case, enter the new SNMP index for each monitored interface. - ✓ To troubleshoot Sensor graph or IP graph issues, follow the Graphs Troubleshooting guide on page 17. - ✓ Make sure you are running the latest version of the software from Help " Software Updates.
+You can double-check the traffic readings of a Flow Sensor by configuring an SNMP Sensor that monitors the same flow exporter (page 29). - ✓ If the Flow Sensor does not show the correct statistics after upgrading the router's firmware, the SNMP index of the interfaces may have changed.
+In this case, enter the new SNMP index for each monitored interface. - ✓ To troubleshoot Sensor graph or IP graph issues, follow the Graphs Troubleshooting guide from page 16. - ✓ Make sure you are running the latest version of the software.